 Will the consultation be in person at Keen Law Offices?

-Consultations are currently available either by phone or by Zoom meeting due to the global pandemic.
+Consultations are currently available in person, by phone or by Zoom or other video meeting platform.

-Will they call me when it's time for my appointment or do I have to call in?
+If I have a phone appointment: Will they call me when it's time or do I have to call in?

 If you have a phone appointment scheduled, you are responsible to call into the office at (801) 374-5336 a few minutes before your appointment start time.
 If you have a Zoom meeting, be available and logged in shortly before the start of your meeting.